 But while McConnell has successfully confirmed hundreds of judges and other administration officials for Trump, including many who faced much stiffer resistance from Democrats, he never bothered giving Giroir a vote.

 “He went through the committee pretty easily.
 It’s been on the Senate floor,” a Republican Senate Foreign Relations Committee aide told VICE News, saying why he never got approved by the Senate was “a White House or McConnell question.”

 AWOL at the WHO

-The Giroir nomination waited so long he technically needs to go through committee once again before a floor vote.
+The Giroir nomination waited so long that he technically needs to go through committee once again before a floor vote.

 The Senate Foreign Relations Committee is now working in a bipartisan fashion to rush through Giroir’s confirmation.
 Sources tell VICE News that Democrats and Republicans agreed Thursday night to waive the committee business meeting normally required for nominees to send him to the full Senate floor, with the hopes of moving his nomination along.
 There are promising signs he might be able to be confirmed to the WHO quickly by unanimous consent.

-But at this point that’s closing the barn door after the horse is out.
+But at this point, that’s closing the barn door after the horse is out.

 As he often does with favored staff, Trump has used Giroir as a jack-of-all-trades, plugging him in to backstop various roles.
 Giroir stepped in as temporary head of the Food and Drug Administration for a few months in late 2019.